arturest/FH-SWF-Redis/readme.md

 Search for the official Redis image on Docker Desktop and pull it.
 ![grafik](https://github.com/arturest/FH-SWF-Redis/assets/161933716/503a5d4a-595b-4bda-bb32-9843039aeb85)

 when completed you can go to Containers and start it.
-In the "Exec" tab: type in redis-cli.
+In the "Exec" tab: type in "redis-cli" to beginn.
 ![grafik](https://github.com/arturest/FH-SWF-Redis/assets/161933716/f9226f7b-0ae3-4d57-ad33-e2dc43bc381e)

 TASK: